The Galapagos Affair – A murder mystery story

 In the end, the paradisiacal Hacienda consisted only of a corrugated iron shack with two rooms.

-A life in harmony?
+A life in harmony in Eden?

 From the beginning, life on the island wasn’t easy.
 The growing leadership claim by the baroness burdened living together.
 She tried to control the island’s limited freshwater resources, the incoming mail and food deliveries.